-Second on the duh, well obviously list of popular jobs abroad for British teachers is teaching English as a foreign language.
+Second on the well obviously list of popular jobs abroad for British teachers is teaching English as a foreign language (TEFL).
 Unlike teaching at an international school, teaching English abroad does typically require you to pick up an additional qualification, this time a TEFL certificate.

-Wages for TEFL/ESL teachers can be very lucrative and we’ve covered the destinations where teaching English abroad can help you make bank, although you can expect your salary to be lower than if you were working in an international school.
+Wages for TEFL/ESL teachers can be very lucrative, and we’ve covered the destinations where you get paid the most to teach English abroad.
+However, you can expect your salary to be lower than working in an international school.

-However, you can expect to only be in charge of one element of a class’ education and therefore your general level of responsibilities will be significantly lower than they would back in your classroom in the UK, meaning you can expect a much easier day-to-day job and a more rewarding work-life balance.
+While teaching English abroad, you can only expect to be in charge of one element of a class’s education.
+Therefore, your general level of responsibilities will be significantly lower than they would back in your classroom in the UK, meaning you can expect a much easier day-to-day job and a more rewarding work-life balance.

-And, if you hope to travel as you work, then it’s also possible to teach remotely via Skype.
+If you hope to travel as you work, it’s also possible to teach English online via Skype or Zoom.

-Au pairing typical requires you to be a native speaker, as your role is both nanny and sometimes tutor of the children of your host family.
+Au pairing typically requires you to be a native English speaker, as your role is both nanny and sometimes tutor of your host family's children.
 This is often in English, as parents are looking for people to assist with their children’s English-language acquisition, although a typical day as an au-pair can look very different depending on the needs of your employers.

 4. Transform into a Tour Guide